edgeimpulse/expert-projects/tinyml-digital-counter-openmv.md

 ## Story

 Ever had this brilliant idea to sprinkle a dash of IoT on a system only to be stopped in your tracks because the system is from ages bygone?
 Well, you are not alone in this quagmire, a number of brownfield projects have an all too common constraint.
-The systems are either from times before the age of the internet or the OEM does not appreciate unsanctioned tinkering in their ‘business’.
+The systems are either from times before the age of the internet or the OEM does not appreciate unsanctioned tinkering in their 'business'.
 Throughout the year, I have been pondering ways to track my power consumption without taking a stroll out of my apartment, drag myself down a flight of stairs and peep, in shock, at the nearly zero credit points left on my pre-paid electric meter.
 I really wanted a way to get that data, with less stress and at my beck and call.

 ![](.gitbook/assets/tinyml-digital-counter-openmv/1_header.jpg)

-Luckily, a form of display is everybody’s favorite (Boomers and Gen X’ers alike; the architect of legacy tech) giving us a unique opportunity to grab that all elusive data in a non-intrusive way: *and if you go the TinyML fashion, a low-cost solution.* Anyone in the know can affirm that the cost of this approach pales in comparison to the alternative–overhaul of the old system in part or whole.
+Luckily, a form of display is everybody's favorite (Boomers and Gen X'ers alike; the architect of legacy tech) giving us a unique opportunity to grab that all elusive data in a non-intrusive way: *and if you go the TinyML fashion, a low-cost solution.* Anyone in the know can affirm that the cost of this approach pales in comparison to the alternative–overhaul of the old system in part or whole.

 Most systems provide the output of process parameters in form of a display; analog or digital.
-[Peter Warden’s blog](https://petewarden.com/2021/02/28/how-screen-scraping-and-tinyml-can-turn-any-dial-into-an-api/) on “How screen scraping and TinyML can turn any dial into an API” provides a brilliant treatise on handling this problem.
+[Peter Warden's blog](https://petewarden.com/2021/02/28/how-screen-scraping-and-tinyml-can-turn-any-dial-into-an-api/) on “How screen scraping and TinyML can turn any dial into an API” provides a brilliant treatise on handling this problem.
 This work attempts to do for digital displays what [Brandon Satrom](https://www.hackster.io/brandonsatrom/monitor-the-analog-world-with-tinyml-fd59c4) implemented for analog displays, albeit with a different setup, hardware, and software choices.

 ![Screen Scraping: Analog vs Digital](.gitbook/assets/tinyml-digital-counter-openmv/2_analog_v_digital.jpg)